All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Medicare

 Medicare Part D has historically excluded coverage for weight loss medications.
-However, the landscape shifted with the passage of the Treat and Reduce Obesity Act provisions and CMS updates.
+But the field shifted with the passage of the Treat and Reduce Obesity Act provisions and CMS updates.

 As of 2026, Medicare coverage for semaglutide depends on the indication: